heyheyjose/grid_test_margin/README.md

 ### grid using margin

-adaptation of my <a href="https://github.com/heyheyjose/grid_test">previous repo</a> that uses padding for the gutter. have to do a little math with this version :)
+adaptation of my <a href="https://github.com/heyheyjose/grid_test">previous repo</a> to use margin for the gutter instead of padding. have to do a little math with this version :)